1587/speaking-exam/00-part5.md

 The more people go to college, the stronger the country will be and it's education will develop fast.

-All the above are my views/opinions.
+All the above are my opinions.
 ```

 ### 10.5	part5（11）(60)